gammaled/guled-investment-group/README.md

 * **Test**<br>CSS and HTML validator was used as well as Lighthouse tests.

-* **Results**<br>CSS and HTML test results showed no error althought Lighthouse test results showed the images did take too long to load.
+* **Results**<br>CSS and HTML test results showed no error although Lighthouse test results showed the images did take too long to load.
 Their sizes were slightly reduce which has improved performance.

 * **Verdict**<br>The test has passed all the criteria and works like planned.